nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/upgrade.md

 ```

 !!! note
     To ensure Nautobot Device Life Cycle Management app is automatically re-installed during future upgrades, check for a file named `local_requirements.txt` in the Nautobot root directory (alongside `requirements.txt`).
-The `nautobot-app-device-lifecycle-mgmt` package should be listed in it.
+The `nautobot-device-lifecycle-mgmt` package should be listed in it.

 ## Run Post Upgrade Steps